AndreaMarangoni/WidgetList/README.md

 WidgetList
 ===========

-A scrollable widget to contain custom widgets.
+A vertically scrollable widget to contain custom widgets.